ucdavis/web-app-template/README.md

 - Alternatively, target the project directly with `dotnet test tests/server.tests/server.tests.csproj`.
 - The tests use EF Core's in-memory provider (see `tests/server.tests/TestDbContextFactory.cs`) so no SQL Server instance is required.

+## Updating Dependencies

+- JavaScript/TypeScript packages: run `npm outdated` at the repository root and inside `client/` to see what can be updated.
+Use `npm update` in each location for compatible updates, or `npm install <package>@latest` when you need to jump to a new major version.
+- After updating Node packages, reinstall if needed (`npm install`, `cd client && npm install`) and rerun key checks like `npm run lint`, `cd client && npm test`, and `dotnet test`.
+- .NET packages: _Placeholder for update process._

 ## Project Structure

 ```